fzw1202/web-calculator/README.md

 ### Features:
+- support addition
 - have one register for calculation
-- support addition
+- use BigInt to deal with data overflow
 - press AC to clear the screen and the register
 - press CE to only clear the screen and input numbers again
 - support keyboard input